aloopkin/WinCertes/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what you expected to happen.

 **Screenshots or Logs**
 If applicable, add screenshots or logs to help explain your problem.
+Please use the "Debug" version to provide logs.

 **Desktop (please complete the following information):**
  - OS: [e.g. Windows Server]